garystorey/use-standard-shema/README.md

 ## Quick start

-The first step is to define your schema using your validator of choice.
 In this example, using [zod](https://zod.dev), and a schema that has two fields: `firstName` and `lastName`.
 Both fields are required and must be at least two character long.

 <div style="width:100ch;margin:auto;">